inyokaproject/inyoka-legacy/docs/source/unittests.rst

             assert_false('b' in d)

-Next to tat there's the :class:`DatabaseTestCase`.
+Next to that there's the :class:`DatabaseTestCase`.

 This class allows you to use fixtures.
 So, what are fixtures?
 Did you ever have to write initalisation code for unittests with database models with their